austinhuang0131/joinmatrix/guide/features.md

 * On FluffyChat, by replying to a message and entering the desired text prefixed with `/react` in the composer;
 * On SchildiChat, by clicking the reaction picker for a message, entering the desired text in the search box, and then choose "React with (text)."

+### Voice/Video calling

+Voice/video calling is currently only supported for private messages (rooms with only 2 participants).

+Currently, if you try to start a call in a room with more than 2 participants, a [Jitsi Meet](https://meet.jit.si) (not part of Matrix) [widget](#integrations) will be displayed for all users as a temporary solution.
+However, work is underway to allow native voice/video calling for groups, which hopefully will be enabled [by early 2022](https://matrix.org/blog/2021/12/22/the-mega-matrix-holiday-special-2021#native-matrix-videovoip-conferencing).

 ## All about bridges